jarrodthibodeau/nasa-asteroid-radar/README.md

 ## Local Use
 You will need to get your own NASA API key at api.nasa.gov.
 Once you do, all you need to do is slap that key into `myApiNasa` in `gradle.properties`

+## Screenshots
+Screenshots of the app are available via the screenshots directory